Ikram-c/course_recommender/README.md

 The aim of this project was to use various machine learning models for a course recommender system.
 The dataset which was used was the IBM Course Recommendations dataset which is a collection of data related to IBM courses (specifically those on python) and the interactions students had with them (these were saved as CSVs).

 For this project both supervised and unsupervised models were used which were then compared with each other.
 The project itself consists of several notebooks (listed below) .
 This project was part of the work done for the IBM Machine Learning Professional certificate.
+An ERD is also included

 The machine learning models used for this project included: